About this service

 Email [email protected] or call our mental health team on 020 8305 5009.
 You can refer yourself into the service, or be referred by someone who works with you (like a GP or social worker).

-We'll get back to you in 2-3 days to arrange an initial assessment.
-This will be a chance to talk about what has brought you to counselling and find out if the service is right for you.
+We'll get back to you as soon as possible to arrange an initial assessment.
+This will be a chance to talk about what has brought you to counselling and find out if METRO is the appropriate service to support you.
 The assessment is free for Lewisham residents, with a charge for residents of other boroughs.
 If we decide to go ahead, you’ll join our waiting list to see a counsellor.

 Every person deserves acceptance and understanding